Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

 The Knight shift $K$ obtained from the central line of the $^{209}$Bi NMR spectrum is shown in Fig. \ref{FIG2}(a). $K$ reaches 3.3\% along the $c$ axis at 300 K and linearly decreases with temperature $T$.
-Then it becomes constant below 40 K. Similar behavior was observed in magnetic susceptibility $\chi$ obtained from magnetization [Fig. \ref{FIG2}(b)], indicating the easy axis parallel to the $c$ axis.
-In contrast, $K$ measured for the $ab$ plane maintains a high constant value (4.6\%) below 180 K, which is attributed to a canting of Mn moments below $T_{\rm N}$ \cite{Kondo2021Bi, chen2017Bi, Liu2017, Rahn2017}.
-Although $K$ includes a component of the on-site Dirac fermions, highly anisotropic $K$ indicates the predominant transferred hyperfine field from the Mn moments, which is evaluated as $H_{\rm hf} = 14.2$ T/$\mu_{\rm B}$ for ${\bf H} \parallel {\bf c}$ from the linearity of the $K$-$\chi$ plot.
+Then it becomes constant below 40 K. A similar behavior was observed in the magnetic susceptibility $\chi$ obtained from the magnetization [Fig. \ref{FIG2}(b)].
+Since $\chi$ is dominated by Mn spins aligned along the $c$ axis, $K$ predominantly comes from the transferred hyperfine field from Mn spins, where the coupling constant was evaluated as $A_{\rm hf} = 14.2(5)$ T/$\mu_{\rm B}$ from the $K$-$\chi$ linearity \cite{SM}.
+In contrast, $K$ along the $ab$ plane maintains a high constant value (4.6\%) below 180 K due to the canting of Mn moments below $T_{\rm N}$ \cite{Kondo2021Bi, chen2017Bi, Liu2017, Rahn2017}. $K$ from the on-site Bi(1) spins should also be linear to $T$ but isotropic \cite{SM}, which is masked by the large contribution of Mn.

-Low energy excitation is investigated by the nuclear spin-lattice relaxation rate $1/T_1$ in a magnetic field parallel to or normal to the layer, as shown in Fig. \ref{FIG3}.
-At high temperatures, $1/T_1$ exceeds $10^3$ s$^{-1}$, which is extremely large for a semimetal having a reduced density of states.
-This can be attributed to antiferromagnetic fluctuations and magnon excitations in addition to the on-site Dirac fermion excitation.
-However, the magnon contribution can be exponentially suppressed with decreasing temperature in the presence of the strong Ising anisotropy \cite{Beeman1968}.
-The suppression of $1/T_1$ is, in fact, faster than the $T^3$ law of 2D Dirac fermions for both field orientations above 100 K.
+Low-energy excitation is investigated by $1/T_1$ in a magnetic field parallel or normal to the conducting layer, as shown in Fig. \ref{FIG3}.
+At high temperatures, $1/T_1$ exceeds $10^3$ s$^{-1}$.
+The extremely large $1/T_1$, despite a semimetal with a reduced density of states, can be attributed to significant antiferromagnetic fluctuations and magnon excitations around $T_{\rm N}$.
+Indeed, $1/T_1$ was fitted by an exponential function $\propto T^2{\rm exp}(-\Delta/k_{\rm B}T)$ for the two-magnon process with $\Delta = 37(3)$ meV \cite{Beeman1968} in addition to the $T^3$ dependence for Dirac fermions.
+The magnon contribution is rapidly suppressed below 100 K, $1/T_1$ is governed by the spin excitation of 2D Dirac fermions.
+Here the electric quadrupole relaxation would be negligible compared to the spin-flip process in the absence of the lattice softening \cite{Maebashi2019}.